ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 The CIO is concerned about us not testing new browsers sufficiently, and for some time wants a nightly report of our dashboard.
 No problem!

+1. Click `Dashboards` in the left-hand navigation pane
+2. Open the `Ingress Status` dashboard (if not already open)
-1. Click on `Export` icon
+3. Click on `Export` icon
-2. Select `Schedule exports`
+4. Select `Schedule exports`
-3. Click `Schedule exports` at the bottom-right of the resulting fly-out
+5. Click `Schedule exports` at the bottom-right of the resulting fly-out

 ![5_exports.png](../assets/5_exports.png)